AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     ![Updated Card Component in AEM](assets/extend-component/updated-card-in-aem.png)

-7. You should be able to re-author the existing content to create a page similar to the following:
+7. You should be able to reauthor the existing content to create a page similar to the following:

     ![Final Authoring of Card Component](assets/extend-component/final-authoring-card.png)

 ## Congratulations! {#congratulations}

-Congratulations, you learned how to extend an AEM component using the and how Sling Models and dialogs work with the JSON model.
+Congratulations, you learned how to extend an AEM component and how Sling Models and dialogs work with the JSON model.

-You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/extend-component-solution) or check the code out locally by switching to the branch `Angular/extend-component-solution`.
+You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/extend-component-solution) or check out the code locally by switching to the branch `Angular/extend-component-solution`.